ChrisH2727/Milestone-3/README.md

 #### Users:
 - Users must first register to use the service and users accounts must be approved by an admin user.

 - A user may search the database for a source type and may request its loan.
 Only sources that are available will be presented.
+Although the search facility is provided with a tooltip, it is assumed that accademic staff will know the characteristics of the source that they requre.

 - The user may delete the loan request if this has not been approved